 This Bill outlines the circumstances in which a person can appropriately disclose confidential environmental or health information in the public interest.
 It also outlines when a public officer can disclose public administration information, regardless of any confidentiality or secrecy provisions that may apply.

 These protections promote accountability and transparency in government by giving whistleblowers greater protection, and offering clear rules about when information can be appropriately disclosed.
 It also allows whistleblowers to disclose information to members of the media or a Member of Parliament, should the relevant authority fail to respond within a legislated timeframe.
 Under the Bill, disclosure to a journalist is an action of last resort.

-- Maximum 5 years imprisonment for a person who lies about their age to make them appear younger or lies about their identity to meet a child or arrange to meet a child.
+- Maximum 5 years imprisonment for an adult who knowingly communicates with a child and lies about their age to make them appear younger or lies about their identity and meets or arranges to meet a child.

-- Maximum 10 years imprisonment for a person who lies about their age to make them appear younger or lies about their identity with the intention of committing an offence against a child they have met with or arranged to meet with.
+- Maximum 10 years imprisonment for an adult who knowingly communicates with a child and lies about their age to make them appear younger or lies about their identity with the intention of committing an offence against a child.

-- View the Criminal Law Consolidation (Dishonest Communication with Children) Amendment Bill 2018 on the South Australian Legislation website.
+- Criminal Law Consolidation (Dishonest Communication with Children) Amendment Bill 2018 on the South Australian Legislation website.